Every other Tuesday, you’ll get actionable tips to land your dream job. Subscribe

 Pros: Although this option is a bit less eye-catching than the previous one, it still gives the hiring team mode detailed information on your competency level.
 Microsoft Excel (Advanced) is a whole lot more telling than simply listing Excel as one of your skills.

-Cons: Again, a whole lotta room for self-assessment bias.
+Cons: Again, plenty of room for self-assessment bias.
 Similar to the bar and star rating system, levels can be provisional.
 And even if you have the proof in ink, your real-life competency may be better or worse than what’s on your certificate.

 Functional or combination format: include skills in your skills summary